ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 API Static Methods
 ------------------

-Unlike the :code:`ivy.Array` class, the :code:`ivy.Container` also implements all functions in the functional API as *static* methods.
+Unlike the :code:`ivy.Array` class, the :code:`ivy.Container` also implements **all nestable functions** in the functional API as *static* methods.
 The main reason for this is to support the *nestable* property of all functions in the API, which is explained in detail in the :ref:`Function Types` section.

 To recap, what this means is that every function can arbitrarily accept :code:`ivy.Container` instances for **any**